OhCoder/designpatterns-ruby/README.md

 Design Patterns-ruby
 ===================

-Design Pattern by Ruby(version 2.1.2).
+Design Pattern by Ruby(2.1.2 version).

 Go to the pattern menu, and run the run.rb file with "ruby" command.

 e.g.

 cd simple-factory/
 ruby run.rb 1 + 2